-As part of Hyde’s complaints process, if a resident is unhappy with the outcome of their complaint at stages 1 and 2 they are offered an independent, stage 3, review.
+As part of our complaints process, if a resident is unhappy with the outcome of their complaint at stages 1 and 2 they are offered an independent, stage 3, review.
 A Complaint Review Panel is set up, consisting of a director and one or more residents.

-The purpose of the panel is to review whether the decisions made were appropriate to the complaint case and that Hyde managed the complaint in line with existing guidance and policies.
+The purpose of the panel is to review whether the decisions made were appropriate to the complaint case and that we managed the complaint in line with existing guidance and policies.
 Members of the panel review the documents relating to the case and at the panel meeting ask questions of both the resident (who made the complaint) and the staff and contractors who have been involved.
 They then make a decision about the case.

 Residents involved in staff recruitment

-As part of Hyde’s recruitment process for jobs in Resident Services, a resident is invited to take part on the interview panel.
+As part of our recruitment process for jobs in Resident Services, a resident is invited to take part on the interview panel.
 All residents who take part in staff interviews are trained in competency based interview techniques.
 They are equal members of the interview panel, have an input into the questions (as well as asking them) and are involved in the scoring and discussions of who should be offered the job.

 The aim is to: